mvolkmann/blog/src/prolog.md

   Look for the error message "Full stop in clause-body?".
 - The last argument to the `format` predicate is a single value instead of a list of values to be inserted in the format string.
+- An attempt assign an arithmetic expression to a variable uses the `=` operator instead of the `is` operator resulting in the expression not being evaluated.

 ## Including Source Files